 Length of commitment and hours of work vary according to your schedule.

 You can help us by letting others know of our services.
 Please “like” us on Facebook and share our news with your friends, family and co-workers.
 Please follow us on Twitter and share!

 Thank you for providing hope and solutions to people in crisis through your volunteer work with Safe Alliance.
-Please contact our Community Relations Director, Carol Roth at firstname.lastname@example.org or phone: (704) 365-2799 should you have any further questions.
+Please contact Savannah Smith at Savannah.Smith@SafeAlliance.org or (704)-367-2733 should you have any further questions.

 *Note: At this time, we are not accepting intern applications, but we encourage you to find a volunteer opportunity above that would best fit your skill set!

 Safe Alliance is a partner agency of Second Harvest Food Bank of Metrolina (SHFBM).
 SHFBM partners and distributes food and essential grocery items to approximately 550 hunger feeding agencies in 19 counties in North and South Carolina.
 Agencies served include emergency pantries, soup kitchens, senior programs. shelters, and low-income daycares.